 Under the terms of our certificate of incorporation, holders of common stock are entitled to one vote for each share held on all matters submitted to a vote of stockholders and do not have cumulative voting rights.
 Accordingly, holders of a majority of the shares of common stock entitled to vote in any election of directors may elect all of the directors standing for election.
 Holders of common stock are entitled to receive proportionately any dividends declared by our board of directors, subject to any preferential dividend rights of outstanding preferred stock.
-Upon our liquidation, dissolution or winding up, the holders of common stock are entitled to receive ratably our net assets available after the payment of all debts and other liabilities and subject to the prior rights of any outstanding preferred stock.
+Upon our liquidation, dissolution or winding up, the holders of common stock are entitled to receive ratabilities and subject to the prior rights of any outstanding preferred stock.
 Holders of common stock have no preemptive, subscription, redemption or conversion rights.
-The rights, preferences and privileges of holders of common stock are subject to the rights of the holders of any series of preferred stock which we may designate and issue in the future.
+The rights, preferences and privileges of holders of common stock are subject to the rights of any series of preferred stock which we may designate and issue in the future.
 In addition, holders of our common stock may participate in our dividend reinvestment plan.